-Apps are pinned to the app bar.
-This is the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).
+Apps are pinned to the app bar, which is the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).

 |Teams desktop client||Teams mobile client|

-To see their pre-installed apps, in the app bar, users click ...
+To see their pre-installed apps, in the app bar, users select ...
 More apps in the Teams desktop and web clients and swipe up in the mobile clients.

 You manage app setup policies in the Microsoft Teams admin center.
-You can use the global (Org-wide default) policy or create and assign custom policies.
+Use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.
 You must be a global admin or Teams service admin to manage these policies.

 If you have Teams for Education, it's important to know that the Assignments app is pinned by default in the global policy even though currently, you don't see it listed in the global policy.
 It will be the fourth app in the list of pinned apps on Teams clients.